 All of the Company's RMBS are classified as available for sale and are, therefore, reported at fair value with changes in fair value recorded in other comprehensive income except for securities that are OTTI.
-There were no OTTI securities as of March 31, 2016 and December 31, 2015 (dollars in thousands):
+There were approximately \$173,000 of OTTI during the three and nine month periods ended September 30, 2016.
+The Company did not record any OTTI charges during the year ended December 31, 2015. (dollars in thousands):